WHAT IS THE USA EB-5 VISA?

 - The application processing time varies according to the investor’s country of chargeability

-- Countries experiencing high EB-5 Green Cards demand are subject to a backlog delaying the application’s processing time
+- Countries experiencing high EB-5 Visa demand are subject to a backlog delaying the application’s processing time

 The United States Citizenship and Immigration Services (“USCIS”) is the Government agency that oversees immigration applications to the United States.